 Different patterns of change in QoL are noted when examining MO MFP participants in their respective target group.
 At the 12 month follow-up, significant improvements in the domain of life satisfaction were reported for all target groups except those persons in the co-morbid DD/MI group.
-When surveyed at the 2 year follow-up, significant improvements in life satisfaction were maintained for those in the physically disabled and DD groups.
-Non-significant improvements in life satisfaction from the baseline measure to the 2 year follow-up were reported for those in the aged and co-morbid DD/MI groups.
+When surveyed at the 2 year follow-up, significant improvements in life satisfaction were maintained for those in the Physically Disabled and DD groups.
+Non-significant improvements in life satisfaction were reported for the baseline measure to the 2 year follow-up were reported for those in the Aged and co-morbid DD/MI groups.